6 things you need to know before buying a dehumidifier – I'm a home tech editor and here's how to make sure yours is the right for your home

 If you're looking to tackle a big room like a basement or open-plan living space, this dehumidifier from Poyank has you covered across a whopping 4,500 square feet with its 70-pint tank.

-Next, find out how to make DIY dehumidifiers for mild moisture control around the whole house.
+Next, find out how to make DIY dehumidifiers for mild moisture control around the whole house, and whether you should a dehumidifier during the day or at night.

 Sign up to the Homes & Gardens newsletter